 Rules and procedures for speaking at meetings of the planning committee

-Please note that we will only inform you when the application is to be reported to committee if you have registered an interest to have a written statement read out.
-Nor will we inform you of the decision on the application.
+Please note that we will only inform you when the application is to be reported to committee if you have made representations, are the applicant or their agent.

 What you can talk about